 Does Brass Tarnish?

 The answer to this question is a definitive yes.
 All metals, when exposed to oxygen, will eventually tarnish and will require polishing to make them gleam again.
 But what is tarnish?
-Tarnish is a thin layer of corrosion on metals—a chemical reaction (oxidation, to be exact) between a metal and non-metal, environmental elements.
+Tarnish is a thin layer of corrosion on metals—a chemical reaction between a metal and non-metal.

-Thankfully, though, brass tarnish is only a problem on the surface of the object.
+Thankfully, brass tarnish is only a problem on the surface of the object.
 Unlike rust—which can eat away at all levels of other metals—brass tarnish only affects the top few layers.
-Unfortunately, though, the surfaces of pure brass objects can also corrode when exposed to moisture, chlorides, acetates, ammonia, and certain acids, so take care to clean brass regularly with a clean cloth and store your copper and brass items carefully when not using them.
+Unfortunately, the surfaces of pure brass objects can also corrode when exposed to moisture, chlorides, acetates, ammonia, and certain acids, so take care to clean brass regularly with a polishing cloth and store your brass items carefully when not using them.

 How to Polish Intricately Detailed Tarnished Brass Items

-No matter how good your housekeeping habits are, all brass items in your home will eventually tarnish and it can be difficult to safely remove the tarnish without scratching the intricately detailed finish of jewelry or scrollwork on your decor items.
-Never scrub tarnished brass and copper.
-To polish these types of items and make them shine again, use the Champion Polishing Cloth and gently clean to restore the natural beauty of the brass.
-It is the best brass and copper polish.
+No matter how good your housekeeping habits are, all brass items in your home will eventually tarnish.
+It can be difficult to safely remove the tarnish without scratching the intricately detailed finish of brass jewelry or brass scrollwork on your decor items.
+It’s never a good idea to aggressively scrub tarnished brass with a bristle brush, as it may scratch and damage the surface.
+The safest and proven method to remove tarnish from brass items is to use the 90-year-old Champion Polishing Cloth.
+One useful feature of the Champion Polishing Cloth is that if the brass item you’re cleaning has an intricately designed surface, this brass cleaner and polisher will not leave behind any sediment in the crevices of the piece.
+It is the best copper and brass cleaning solution.

-Once considered outdated, decorating your home with brass is now one of the hottest home trends for 2020 and beyond.
-So, if home improvement ideas are at the top of your New Year’s resolution list, be sure to include a lot of brass: Planters, bookends, lamps, candlesticks, clocks, light fixtures, shelves, picture frames, and even armories and bookcases.
-Use a brass item as either a focal point in a room or as a base neutral to build upon and you’ll be right on trend.
+Once considered outdated, decorating your home with brass is now one of the hottest home trends.
+So, if home improvement ideas are at the top of your New Year’s resolution list, be sure to include a lot of brass: planters, bookends, lamps, candlesticks, clocks, light fixtures, shelves, picture frames, and even armories and bookcases.
+Use a brass item as either a focal point in a room or as a base neutral to build upon and you’ll be right on-trend.

 Brass in Home Decor Will be Hot for the Foreseeable Future

-In an online article titled “The Hottest Interior Design Trends for 2020—And Beyond” by Natalie Way and Jennifer Geddes from realtor.com, brass in home decor is a sizzling trend, according to interior designers.
-“There’s no two ways about it: Brass is here to stay.
+In an online article titled “The Hottest Interior Design Trends for 2020—And Beyond” by Natalie Way and Jennifer Geddes from realtor.com, brass in home decor is a sizzling trend according to interior designers.
+“There are no two ways about it: Brass is here to stay.
 But this isn’t the chintzy stuff you may have seen in your grandmother’s house.
-‘Brass is not the brass we have known from the ‘90s,’ says [Karen] Gray-Plaisted.
+‘Brass is not the brass we have known from the ‘90s,’ says [Karen] Gray-Plaisted.”